roaked/roaked.github.io/content/docs/2code/1drone/_index4.md

 ## 1 Continuing from Phase 2...

-In the final phase of the project, a more practical approach was adopted to tackle the problem.
+In this phase 3, a more practical approach was adopted to tackle the problem.
 Discrete controllers and observers were designed for the drone, with simulations implemented to test it in a highly realistic environment.
 This involved using provided tracks and fine-tuning controllers to minimize following errors while maintaining optimal speed without causing critical destabilization.

 ## 2 Discrete Time Linearized Model